wagolemusa/near-protocol-cert-project/README.md

 ## Description

-This contract implements simple Event Booking application, users have to checkIn for the event by stacking same near.
+This contract implements simple Event Booking application, event owner can create events and let users to checkIn for the event.
-When a user checkIn and He did'not show up to the event, His near will not be returned to there wallet.

 ## To Run
 Open in the Gitpod link above or clone the repository.